Get Video Assessment

 1. Referrals: The Strongest Currency

-In Switzerland, personal recommendations drive business decisions.
+In Switzerland, Swiss buyers make business decisions on the back of personal recommendations.
 The Swiss SME Barometer shows that 72% of business clients name referrals as their most important decision criterion.
 Not the website.
 Not the advertising.
 What someone they trust says about you.

 This means your best marketing investment is excellent work for existing clients.
 Sounds obvious, gets constantly underestimated.
 Every project where you over-deliver is a multiplier.
 Every project where you under-deliver is a risk.

 Practically: Ask satisfied clients for referrals.
-Not pushy — direct.
+Direct, not pushy.
 “If you know someone facing a similar challenge, I would appreciate a recommendation.”
 In Switzerland, that is not a faux pas.
 It is professional.

 2. Transparency: Say What Is What